emberjs/data/guides/the-manual/misc/typescript/configuration.md

 with releases `>= 4.12.*`

 > [!IMPORTANT]
-> EmberData's Native Types require the use of Ember's
+> WarpDrive's Native Types require the use of Ember's
 > Native Types, the configuration below will also setup
 > Your application to consume Ember's Native Types.